Health and welfare

 The Disability Office arranges support for students with a wide range of disabilities, including physical disabilities, specific learning differences, sensory impairments and more.

-Our Mental Health Support Team provide support to students who face barriers affecting their ability to study as a result of mental health issues.
+Our Mental Health Support Team provides support to students who face barriers affecting their ability to study as a result of mental health issues.

-The University has good access for students who are wheelchair users, or who have mobility difficulties.
-There is car parking on campus, and most of the buildings on campus are wheelchair accessible.
+The University has good access for students who are wheelchair users or who have mobility difficulties.
+There is car parking on campus, most of our buildings are wheelchair accessible and adapted bedrooms are available in most halls of residence across campus.

-Adapted bedrooms are available in most halls of residence across the campus.
-You are invited to contact us to discuss any support or additional facilities you may require.
-Should you wish to visit to discuss your requirements in more detail, we recommend that you do this before applying.
+You are invited to contact us to discuss any support or additional facilities you may require and we recommend that you do this before applying.

-The Centre is also home to the University Chaplains from the major world faiths.
-The Chaplains are available to all students of any religious persuasion or of none.
-Their purpose is to provide us with confidential pastoral support and advocacy as well as encouraging the exploration of contemporary faith issues through events, activities and campaigns throughout the year.
+The Centre is also home to the University chaplains from the major world faiths.
+The chaplains are available to all students of any religion or of none.
+Their purpose is to provide confidential pastoral support and advocacy, as well as encouraging the exploration of contemporary faith issues through events, activities and campaigns throughout the year.